 Otto Hermann Kahn was a German Jewish immigrant who made his name as a financier and businessman after coming to the U.S. in 1893.
 He was most famous for reorganizing the Union Pacific Railroad alongside railroad tycoon E. H. Harriman.

 In 1914, he purchased 443 acres of land in Cold Spring Harbor, which is the highest point in Long Island, for a cool $1 million.
-Then, to build his dream home, Kahn would spend a total of $11 million — roughly $158 million in today's currency.
+Then, to build his dream home, Kahn would spend a total of $11 million — roughly $158 million today.

 The construction of Oheka Castle began in 1917 and was completed two years later.
-It was the largest private residence in the U.S., second only to the Biltmore Estate in North Carolina.
+It was the largest private residence in the United States, second only to the Biltmore Estate in North Carolina.

 Kahn's dream house was a 109,000-square-foot French-style mansion with a grand staircase in the entryway foyer modeled after the Chateau de Fontainebleau in France.
 It became known as Oheka Castle, an acronym taken from his full name.